 4x4 drivers tackling some of Iceland’s most adventurous roads will need to be able to interpret other signs, such as that which warns of an unmarked river crossing.
 If you’ve rented a 2WD city vehicle or one with low clearance, this kind of crossing would be inadvisable as there’s quite a risk of your car becoming stranded.

 Some signs in Iceland warn of a difficult road, usually an F road:

-Most challenging of all are stretches of F road preceded by this sign above, and you must exercise caution even if you are in a 4x4.
+Most challenging of all are stretches of F road preceded by this sign above, and you must exercise caution even if you are driving a sturdy, reliable vehicle, like those in our fleet of 4x4 rentals.
 If the Icelanders label it as “Torleiði” it means “extremely difficult terrain” you need to heed their warning.
 Be clear that advanced driving skills might be required!

 Even on good roads, if you see a road sign that indicates livestock of any kind, be especially vigilant.
 You’ll see signs bearing the silhouetted image of sheep, cows (representing domesticated animals in general) and horses, as well as wild animals.
 Be particularly careful if sheep grazing have lambs present; if they become separated from the ewe, they’re likely to cross the road to join her and they have no road sense.

 City Driving in Iceland - Common Road Signs

 Such signs are all well and good for a road trip, but what about city driving?

 City driving requires a whole other knowledge base.
 Instead of physical obstacles created by the natural landscape, you’ll need to be able to identify traffic signs that deal with more mundane matters such as parking restrictions and right of way.
 Let's learn some of them!

 The first red circle with a yellow bar means "Entry prohibited" That means you cannot turn or access the road from the direction you are coming from.
 But you can get into that road using a different entry.